 As a byproduct, search engines have an influence over decision making.
 Because patients increasingly rely on search engines for healthcare information, marketing material and messaging must correspond around the patient’s journey.
 And healthcare providers must adapt.

 Knowing how to create engaging content that resonates with your audience is crucial.
 This means knowing which types of content to create.
 But it also means knowing how and when to share this content—and which advertising channels to leverage.

-Making the Most of the Marketing Funnel
+Making the Most of the Content Marketing Funnel

 Often credited as the pioneers of inbound marketing, HubSpot basically wrote the book on the inbound methodology.
 As these techniques become more recognized in the industry, we’ve adapted the traditional sales funnel—alternatively known as the purchase or purchasing funnel—to correspond to content creation.